seng438-winter-2024/seng438-a4-Ruvaakaan/seng438-a4-group19.md

 # How the team work/effort was divided and managed

+For mutation testing, we split the Range class testing between Liam and Ethan and then we split the DataUtilities testing between Andrew and Joseph.
+Then for the Selenium testing, each group member created two tests to test the ebay website, totaling 8 tests.

 # Difficulties encountered, challenges overcome, and lessons learned

+Understanding the impact of mutations on the source code during mutation testing was initially challenging.
+However, consulting the PitTest documentation helped clarify these effects.
+Boosting the total mutation score, especially for the Range class, presented difficulties.
+Transitioning to Selenium testing also posed challenges, particularly due to frequent changes in object IDs on the site.
+Additionally, dealing with mobile authentication on eBay added complexity to test execution.

 # Comments/feedback on the lab itself

+The lab provided valuable insights into injecting mutation faults into a Java codebase using a mutation testing tool, allowing us to interpret reported mutation scores effectively.
+We can now design new test cases to enhance the overall quality of test suites.
+Additionally, the session equipped us with proficiency in utilizing Selenium as a GUI test automation tool, broadening our skill set and strengthening our testing capabilities.